A market impact game under transient price impact: Statement of results

 Suppose now that the order $\eta_k$ of agent $Y$ is executed immediately after the order $\xi_k$.
 Then the price is moved linearly from $S^{\bm \xi,\bm \eta}_{t_k+}$ to $S^{\bm \xi,\bm \eta}_{t_k+}-{G(0)}\eta_k$, and the order of agent $Y$ incurs the expenses

 So greater latency results in the additional cost term ${G(0)}\xi_k\eta_k$ for agent $Y$.
-Clearly, this term would appear in the expenses of agent $X$ when the roles of $X$ and $Y$ are reversed.
+Clearly, this term appears in the expenses of agent $X$, if the roles of $X$ and $Y$ are reversed.
 In the sequel, we are going to assume that none of the two agents has an advantage in latency over the other.
 Therefore, if both agents place nonzero orders at time $t_k$, execution priority is given to that agent who wins an independent coin toss.

 In addition to the liquidation costs motivated above, we will also impose that each trade $\zeta_k$ incurs quadratic transaction costs of the form $\theta \zeta_k^2$, where $\theta$ is a nonnegative parameter.
+The assumption of quadratic transaction costs will be discussed at the end of Section~\ref{Nash equilibrium section}, after the statement of Theorem~\ref{th1}.

 \begin{definition} Suppose that $\bT =\{t_0,t_1,\dots, t_N\}$, $X_0$ and $Y_0$ are given.
 Let furthermore $(\eps_i)_{i=0,1,\dots}$ be an i.i.d. sequence of Bernoulli\,$(\frac12)$-distributed random variables that are independent of $\sigma(\bigcup_{t\ge0}\cF_t)$.
 Then the \emph{costs of $\bm \xi\in\cX(X_0,\bT)$ given $\bm \eta\in\cX(Y_0,\bT)$} are defined as